powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 If you want to intervene in how the updated IGM SSH files or the CGM SV are exported, you can make multiple calls to the CGMES export function.

-You can use following code for reference:
+You can use the following code for reference:

 ```java
 Network cgmNetwork = Network.read(CgmesConformity1Catalog.microGridBaseCaseAssembled().dataSource());